-Full TitleA Randomized Trial to Assess Patient Quality of Life and Function after Alternative Surgeries for Pathologic Fractures of the Femur Back to top
+Full TitleA Randomized Trial to Assess Patient Quality of Life and Function after Alternative Surgeries for Pathologic Fractures of the Femur

 In this study, researchers are comparing two different surgical approaches regularly used to treat cancer that has spread to and weakened the femur (thighbone).
 They are looking to see if there are differences after surgery in function, quality of life, pain control, and possible complications in patients who have had these procedures.